ftlabs/ftcolumnflow/README.md

 *	`layoutDimensionsCache: {...},`

 	Pass in cached values from a previous invocation of FTColumnflow with exactly the same configuration parameters and viewport dimensions.
-These can be obtained from a previous flow using `cf.layoutDimensions();` *(Object, default null)*
+These can be obtained from a previous flow using `cf.layoutDimensions;` *(Object, default null)*

 *	`pageArrangement: 'horizontal',`